 A framework for benchmark testing of CEP solutions is described at the end of the paper.
+This section if followed by experiments and measurements over the historical set of data from forex market data.
+Forex (foreign exchange market or currency market) is a global decentralized market for the trading of currencies.
 Afterwards the conclusion is given and a future development is mentioned.

-II.
-COMPLEX EVENT PROCESSING (CEP)
+2. Complex event processing (CEP)

-A. CEP platforms classification
+2.1.
+CEP platforms classification